ministryofjustice/moj-frontend/docs/components/sub-navigation.md

 eleventyNavigation:
   key: Sub navigation
   parent: Components
-  excerpt: "Use the sub navigation component to let users navigate sub sections in a system or service."
+  excerpt: 'Use the sub navigation component to let users navigate sub sections in a system or service.'
 ---

 {% example "/examples/sub-navigation", 150 %}